-The respondent(s) will be allowed to participate in all Kung Fu Wushu WA activities and events, pending the decision of the Participant Protection Tribunal, including any available appeal process, unless the Complaints Manager believes it is necessary to exclude the respondent/s from all or some activities and events because of the nature of the complaint.
+The respondent(s) will be allowed to participate in all Kung Fu Wushu Australia activities and events, pending the decision of the Participant Protection Tribunal, including any available appeal process, unless the Complaints Manager believes it is necessary to exclude the respondent/s from all or some activities and events because of the nature of the complaint.

-- 5. The Complaints Manager will notify the complainant in writing that a Participant Protection Tribunal hearing will take place.
-The notice will outline: - that the person has a right to appear at the Participant Protection Tribunal hearing to support their complaint - the details of the complaint, including any relevant rules or regulations the respondent is accused of breaching - the date, time and venue of the Participant Protection Tribunal hearing
+- 5. The Complaints Manager will notify the complainant in writing that a Participant Protection or Child Safety Tribunal hearing will take place.
+The notice will outline: - that the person has a right to appear at the Participant Protection or Child Safety Tribunal hearing to support their complaint

-- that verbal and/or written submissions can be presented at the Participant Protection Tribunal hearing - that witnesses may attend the Participant Protection Tribunal hearing to support the complainant's position - that legal representation will not be allowed.
+- the details of the complaint, including any relevant rules or regulations the respondent is accused of breaching - the date, time and venue of the Participant Protection or Child Safety Tribunal hearing - that verbal and/or written submissions can be presented at the Participant Protection or Child Safety Tribunal hearing - that witnesses may attend the Participant Protection or Child Safety Tribunal hearing to support the complainant's position - that legal representation will not be allowed.
 The respondent may be assisted by a support person at a Tribunal hearing.
 For example, where the respondent is a minor, he or she should have a parent or guardian present.
 However, a person cannot be a support person if he or she has been admitted to practice as a lawyer or worked as a trainee lawyer.